About "Alexandrite The Rhino™"

 A striking collection including couture gowns, dresses, scarves, and luxurious sportswear taking inspiration from one of the most beautiful yet endangered animals, the Rhino.

 About This Painting

-Passionate about saving Wildlife, Azi decided to transform this beautiful painting into fashion, 10% of proceeds are donated to selected Wildlife Conservation Foundations dedicated to saving The Rhino.
+Passionate about saving wildlife, Azi decided to transform this beautiful painting into fashion.
+A portion of proceeds are donated to selected wildlife conservation foundations dedicated to saving the Rhino.